WRITING THE SIX ACT TWO-GOAL NOVEL

-Master Reference Guide For Creating and Structuring Plot - All Genres
+Algonkian Author Salon Reference Guide For The Creation of Successful Plot - All Genres

 The "Plot Point" is sometimes defined a bit differently depending on who you read.
 At Author Salon we define it as a major occurrence that emphatically changes the course of the story.
 In an average novel of any genre, we see three to five major plot points depending on various factors: first PP that begins the rising action, second PP defined by the first major reversal, a third PP defined by a possible second major reversal, a climax PP, and a theoretical PP residing in the denouement, i.e., we think the story is going to resolve a certain way after climax but a surprise happens that resolves it in a way we did not expect.

 Algonkian Author Salon has developed the Six Act Two-Goal novel structure for writers of book-length fiction and nonfiction.
 The point here is to understand and utilize a tightly plotted act structure, similar to that used by screenplay writers, to effectively brainstorm and outline a very competitive and suspenseful plot for the genre novel, i.e., fantasy, SF, YA/MG, mystery, and so forth.
 Upmarket or literary fiction with a strong plot also benefits.